Golden Cane Palm Hedge: The Ultimate Australian Privacy Guide

 How tall do Golden Cane Palms grow?

-Outdoors, they can reach 6–8 metres; indoors or in pots, they usually stay under 2.5 metres.
+Outdoors, they can reach 6–8 metres.
+In pots or indoors, they usually stay under 2–3 metres.

 Are they safe around pets?

-Yes, Golden Cane Palms are non-toxic to cats and dogs.
+Yes, Golden Cane Palms are non-toxic to dogs and cats, making them safe for most households.

 Golden Cane Palms varieties may come from Madagascar, but they’ve found a real home in Aussie gardens.
 Whether you want a screening hedge, a potted beauty, or a lush indoor plant, there’s a Golden Cane Palm style to suit your space.